 Never give a double dose of mycophenolate.

 It may be dangerous to give too much mycophenolate.

-If you think you may have given your child too much mycophenolate, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland) or take your child to hospital.
+If you think you may have given your child too much mycophenolate, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital.

 Take the medicine container or packet with you, even if it is empty.
 This will be useful to the doctor.
 Have the medicine packet with you if you telephone for advice.